 There is new law that can help startups dramatically simplify and reduce costs when offering health benefits to their employees.
-It's called the 21st Century Cures Act.
+It's called the 21st Century Cures Act and it created a new tool for employee insurance for small business called QSEHRA.
 It was backed by Republicans, signed by Obama, and is likely to be a major feature of any Republican plan to replace Obamacare.
 And no one is talking about it!

 It enables a new benefits strategy called "defined contribution," which allows startup owners to offer better benefits for less money and less hassle.
 Here's how it works and what you need to know.